Slava (tradition)

-Slava (Слава, /sh/) is a family's annual ceremony and veneration of their patron saint.
-The ceremony is found mainly among Orthodox Serbs.
+Slava (Слава, /sr/) is a family's annual ceremony and veneration of their patron saint, found mainly among ethnic Serbs.

 Although its origin is unknown, this old tradition is an important ethnic marker of Serbian identity.
 It is a tribute to the family's first ancestor, who was baptized into Christianity, with its presiding saint.
 Slava is passed down exclusively through male lineage and it symbolizes family identity, unity, and faith.

 In 2014, Slava was inscribed on UNESCO Intangible Cultural Heritage Lists of Serbia.
 In general, the observance of Slava remains one of the most enduring and cherished traditions among Serbs worldwide.